 The Acadia Community Farm is a half-acre educational garden started in 2008 by Acadia students, Alex Redfield and Hillary Barter.
 Since that first season it has grown to host forty individual campus and community garden plots as well as the original University and Food Bank gardens.
 Organic produce is grown and harvested by students and volunteers for the Acadia dining hall and also donated to the local food bank.

-The Acadia Farm is still primarily run by students and volunteers with staff support from the Acadia Sustainability Office and the Harriet Irving Botanical Gardens.
+The Acadia Farm is an internal organization of the Acadia Sustainability Office.
+Students and volunteers play a big role in managing and maintaining the farm with support from the Acadia Sustainability Office and the Harriet Irving Botanical Gardens.
 A student coordinator is hired each season and is responsible for day to day operations under the supervision of the Acadia Sustainability Coordinator.

 Funding is provided by our partners including Acadia Dining Services by Chartwells, Acadia University, the Acadia Students' Union, the Town of Wolfville, Friends of Agriculture in Nova Scotia, Service Canada and others.